Links on Android Authority may earn us a commission. Learn more.

 Check the phone hardware

 Ensure that the phone’s SIM tray isn’t bent or damaged.
 If the tray doesn’t release easily or you need to force it back into the phone, you might have to replace it.
 You can confirm whether it’s a hardware issue by checking the SIM card on another phone.
-If it works on other devices, you likely have a hardware problem.
+If it works on other devices, you likely have a hardware problem on your phone.
 Contact an authorized service center to repair or replace your smartphone.

 If you’re getting the “No SIM card” error because of software problems, there are a few basic troubleshooting steps you can try.